A while ago, a student walked into my office after having failed the written portion of the qualifying exam.

 4. Take at least 6 solid months to prepare for an exam of this magnitude.
 Lay out a plan, assemble the key books, notes, the papers and take good notes.

 All of this is to really build your own confidence.
-If you are confident in the exam based on the preparation it will show and passing this exam should be easy!
+If you are confident in the exam based on the preparation, it will show and passing this exam should be easy (OK I oversimplified that a bit!)

 The student, after all, is a reflection of your mentorship.
 Empower them to succeed in the qualifying exam.